GROMACS

 Submitting the mdrun job

-While possible to run the mdrun command in an interactive session, it may run for longer than the 24 hours allowed, or need multiple computer’s resources working together in parallel to get it’s results.
-Because of this, we submit a separate job to the queue to take advantage of HTCondor’s parallel universe, which will allocate multiple computers to one job.
+While possible to run the mdrun command in an interactive session, it may run for longer than the 24 hours allowed, or need additional resources such as a GPU to get it’s results in a timely manner.
+Because of this, we submit a separate job to the queue to request a node that has a GPU we can use.

 Note

-You will need to modify the mdrun.htsub file to adjust the filename(s) and any options needed to be passed to the mdrun command before submitting the job.
+You will need to modify the mdrun-gpu.htsub file to adjust the filename(s) and any options needed to be passed to the mdrun command before submitting the job.
 You may also want to adjust the amount of resources being requested to match your needs.
-See the explanations of each line in the file in mdrun.htsub below for information about which lines do what.
+See the explanations of each line in the file in mdrun-gpu.htsub below for information about which lines do what.

 Tip